Undercurrent, the scuba diving magazine for serious divers reviews dive resorts and scuba diving equipment Public Area Online Members' Area

 Dear Fellow Diver:

-Back in 1975, after an expensive yet horrible dive trip that failed to deliver what the ads promised, I got fed up.
+After an expensive yet horrible dive trip that failed to deliver what the ads promised, I got fed up.

 Over a beer, my buddy and I talked about how there had to be a way to get unbiased, forthright and honest information about resorts, equipment, live-aboards -- the whole sport.
 After all, this trip was a couple thousand dollars down the drain!

-A few beers later, Undercurrent was born.
+A few beers later, Undercurrent was born in 1975.

 1. Who subscribes to Undercurrent?